Info-443-Autumn-2023/project-2-kvajjhula/README.md

 ### Main Features

-* **UML Modeler:** Modelio is a modeling environment, supporting a wide range of models and diagrams, and providing model assistance and consistency-checking features
+* **Versatile Modeling Environment:** Modelio offers a comprehensive modeling platform accommodating various models and diagrams, aiding users with consistency checks and model assistance.
-* **BPMN support integrated with UML:** Modelio combines BPMN support and UMl support into one tool and can create diagrams that are dedicated to supporting business process modeling
+* **Unified BPMN and UML Support:** Seamlessly integrates BPMN (Business Process Model and Notation) alongside UML (Unified Modeling Language), facilitating specialized diagrams for business process modeling within a single tool.
-* **Java code generator:** The Java Designer module uses an RCP/Eclipse-style project file structure, and with this can support Java code generation and reverse, Javadoc generation and Java automation
+* **Java Code Generation:** The Java Designer module within Modelio utilizes an Eclipse-style project file structure to generate and reverse Java code, aiding in Javadoc creation and Java automation.
-* **XMI import/export:** Modelio provides an XMI import/export feature that enables you to exchange UML2 models between different tools
+* **XMI Import/Export:** Modelio includes support for XMI (XML Metadata Interchange) for exchanging UML2 models across different modeling tools.
-* **HTML model publishing:** With the HTML Publisher module, you can publish your models in HTML format
+* **HTML Model Publishing:** Through the HTML Publisher module, users can publish their models in HTML format for easier sharing and accessibility.
-* **Extension system:** Modelio can be extended for any language, methodology or modeling technique just by adding modules to your configuration
+* **Flexible Extension System:** Modelio's modular design allows for easy extension, enabling integration with diverse languages, methodologies, and modeling techniques by adding custom modules to the configuration.
-* **Scripting language supports (Jython):** Modelio provides integrated support of the Jython scripting language, for online requests, small scripts and macro definition
+* **Scripting Language Support (Jython):** Integrates support for Jython scripting language, enhancing flexibility in performing various tasks within the modeling environment.

 **Additional Information**
 To learn more about Modelio, here are some valuable links and websites: